pfdubois/BridgeBidding/source/HandEvaluation.rst

 should take with your agreed-upon trump suit.

-Unfortunately you can't say, “Partner, how many losers?”, so you have to infer this from the bidding: an opening hand is about 7, a limit raise is 8, a simple raise is 9.
+Unfortunately you can't say, “Partner, how many losers?”, so you have to infer this from the bidding: a minimal opening hand is about 7, a limit raise is 8, a simple raise is 9.
 A two-club opener is about 4.
 The hands in-between are 5 or 6.

 Thus if you open one spade, and partner raises you to two spades, you